 - Warm up the prospect by sending a number of emails in an autoresponder campaign sequence

-- The time is now right to send your affiliate offer, frame it like a personal recommendation for maximum effect
+- The time is now right to send your affiliate offer and frame it like a personal recommendation for maximum effect